I Travel Because I Must

 On 9-11, weeks before I was scheduled to leave for Burma, terrorist attacks upended the world as we knew it.
 In the ensuing days I worried about freedom, tolerance and security.
 But in the deepest, most private place in my heart, my overarching concern in the wake of such unmitigated tragedy was, “They have to reopen the airports, because I can’t not go to Burma.”

 In a world paused by COVID-19, my insatiable wanderlust was once again tested to the limit, leaving me obsessed with one thought: “I can’t not travel.”

-Just when it felt safe to resume travel, Russia invaded Ukraine, but I'm determined that it won't hamper my impending trip to Croatia and Slovenia.
-I won't be deterred from doing what I must.
+Just when it felt safe to resume travel, Russia invaded Ukraine, but it didn't hamper my trip to Croatia and Slovenia.
+Over objections of family & friend, I was undeterred.